 Just like human hair, pet hair can tangle around a vacuum's beater brush and make it less effective at picking up dirt.
 Some vacuums are made with bars that are designed to keep hair from getting tangled, others have special attachments to vacuum areas with lots of fur, and some just have brushes that are easy to remove and clean when fur does get tangled.

 How often should I vacuum?

 Vacuuming, especially in areas where pet hair and dander tends to get embedded and trapped, will certainly help reduce any lingering pet odors in your home.
 But, if you want to get as close to eliminating your furry friends' smells as possible, you should also invest in an air purifier and carpet cleaner or shampoo.
 The former will help filter out odors that are hanging in the air and the latter will clean smelly spots more thoroughly than a vacuum.

 How can I maintain my vacuum's suction power?

 A vacuum with strong, reliable suction is key to keeping a home with pets clean.
 You can tell your model of choice has the kind of suction you're looking for if it features efficient airflow, a cleaner head with rotating brushes, and even multiple fans and motors.
 To ensure its performance, make sure to empty its dust cup or bag regularly, ideally before it reaches maximum capacity.
 Check regularly for internal clogs as well as hair wrap around any external brushes.

 Why Trust The Spruce?

-This article was edited and updated by Sara Coughlin, a freelance writer and The Spruce’s small appliances expert.
+This article was also updated by Sara Coughlin, The Spruce’s small appliances expert.
 From canister models to dustbusters, she’s researched what it takes for a vacuum to stand out in a vast and broad market—and what to look for in up-and-coming models.